yoghurtlee-thu/yoghurtlee-thu/README.md

 > [!tip]
 > Below is my humble self-introduction.
 >
 > ~~Why not make it more splendid?
-For the big shots, a splendid `README` is the icing on the cake, but for me, it would just be a case of gilding the lily.~~
+For the big shots, a splendid `README` is the icing on the cake, but for me, it would just be a case of gilding the rusty.~~

 **Hi, I'm Yoghurt Lee from Tsinghua University (Beijing, China).
 You can call me Yoghurt or Chlorine.**